Product Design and Technology Units 1 and 2

 Learn the language of the design elements and the design principles to explain your drawings and ideas.

 Depending upon the material category/ies you have chosen to work in – wood, metal, plastics or textiles – you can research and practise further skills.
 Make something over the holidays and try something you haven’t done before.
+You can practise drawing.
 There are many instructional videos and websites on the internet.
 Below are some examples:

 Go to the VCAA website for more information about this subject.